 Barring any unusual issues, generally the farm is open Saturday mornings 10am – 12 noon and Wednesday afternoons 3 – 4:30pm.
 (Our hours are short because we pick everything fresh and sell out very quickly.)
 If holidays shift the schedule, we get some good rain, or have a flush of surplus product, we will host an extra “pop-up” stand, typically on Monday afternoons.
 All farmstand hours for upcoming farmstands, along with a list of produce, will be posted on our Facebook page and to our email list.

-Subscribe on the left hand side of our website for email updates (at the bottom of the page if you’re on a smartphone), or visit and like ARTfarm’s Facebook page for a current listing of available produce and other special items!
+Subscribe on the right hand side of our website for email updates (at the bottom of the page if you’re on a smartphone), or visit and like ARTfarm’s Facebook page for a current listing of available produce and other special items!

 You can always check our roadside signs, or check our Facebook page, or call us at (340)514-4873, to see what the current hours are.
 It does change seasonally.